singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 For this reason, we will move our ink executable into a `bin` folder in the root of the site and rename it `ink.linux` and if you're on a Windows or OSX machine, make sure you also keep the ink executable needed by your OS to run locally.

-Create the bin folder and rename the Linux version of the ink file `ink.linux` as we do in the command example below, but also keep an `ink.osx` OR `an ink.windows` file in there for local use if you're in either OSX or Windows respectively.
+Create a bin folder and rename the Linux version of the ink file `ink.linux` as we do in the command example below, but also keep an `ink.osx` OR `an ink.windows` file in there for local use if you're in either OSX or Windows respectively.

 We need to extract the downloaded package and change its folder name.
 These actions both differ depending on your operating system, yet are usually fairly simple.